otaviojava/jcassandra-book/04-cql.md

 Warnings: Materialized views are experimental and are not recommended for production use.
 ```

-With the created materialized view it is possible to perform searches in a similar way as the column family.
+With the created materialized view, it is possible to perform searches similarly to the column family.

 ```sql
 cqlsh> SELECT * FROM library.recent_book;